 - E. If patient is in severe distress with signs of shock such as low blood pressure and/or decreased level of consciousness, treat as in "D" above and, if no response, then as follows: - 1.
 Administer normal saline IV bolus of 20 ml/kg. - 2.
-Contact Medical Command and consider Epinephrine 1:10,000, 0.5 1.0 mg, slow IV per order of MCP.
+Contact Medical Command.
+MCP may order initiation of an Epinephrine infusion (mix 1 mg of Epinephrine 1:1,000 in 1 L of normal saline producing a concentration of 1 mcg/ml) titrating from 1 mcg/min to 10 mcg/min for adults utilizing the Emergency Epinephrine Infusion Drip Charts.